shapeshift/web/README.md

 ✨  Done in 0.47s.
 ```

-Similarly you can unlink packages, which can be useful for debugging failing CI runs
+Similarly, you can unlink packages, which can be useful for debugging failing CI runs

 ```bash
 ➜ yarn unlink-packages